deliveroo/determinator/docs/local_development.md

 RSpec.describe YourClass, :determinator_support do

   context "when the actor is in variant_a" do
+    # This allows testing of the experiment being in a specific variant
     forced_determination(:experiment_name, 'variant_a')

     it "should respond in a way that is defined by variant_a" end

   context "when the actor is not in the experiment" do
+    # This allows testing of the experiment being off
     forced_determination(:experiment_name, false)

     it "should respond in a way that is defined by being out of the experiment" end

   context "when the actor is not from France" do
+    before { ensure_the_actor_is_not_from_france }
+    # This allows testing of target group constraint functionality
     forced_determination(:experiment_name, 'variant_b', only_for: { country: 'fr' })

-    it "should respond in a way that is defined by being out of the experiment" end end
+    it "should respond in a way that is defined by being out of the experiment" end

+  context "when the actor has a specified id" do
+    before { ensure_the_actor_has_id_123 }
+    # This allows testing of override functionality
+    forced_determination(:experiment_name, 'variant_b', only_for: { id: '123' })

+    it "should respond in a way that is defined by variant_b" end end
 ```